-Are you an Australian knitter looking for a knitting charity to join?
-Check out one of these great charities
+Are you an Australian knitter in search of a knitting charity that needs your help?
+Check out one of the charities shown here!

 Knit 4 Charities

-The primary branch has 950 volunteers as of this writing; an additional 85 members comprise the other two branches.
-Together, they make this a mighty charity indeed.
+Knit 4 Charities has three state branches: southern Australia, western Australia, and Tasmania.
 Rather than helping one sole cause or organization, the knitters and crocheters (yes, those who crochet are welcome too!) behind Knit 4 Charities support many different causes.

-Every month, Knit4Charities chooses a different set of two or three groups to create items for.
+Every month, Knit4Charities offers a different set of three groups to create items for.
 This diversification makes Knit 4 Charities a wonderful group for anyone who enjoys knitting or crocheting a variety of different projects throughout the year for charity.
+You can keep an eye on the various projects throughout the year on their calendar.

 Please take a look at the Knit4Charities website to get an even greater feel for the amazing and extensive work done by members of this fantastic charity!